dmarkrollins/sequent/README.md

 <img src="/src/private/show-completed-actions.jpg" width="400">

-You will then see both active and completed action items in the list
+You will then be able to see both active and completed items in the Action Items list view.

 <img src="/src/private/showing-completed-actions.jpg" width="400">

-> Note that the slider icon on the Completed button indicates when you're viewing completed items.
+Note the slider icon on the Completed button indicates when you're viewing completed items.

 #### Sending Action items Via Email